Updated

 1. What shows up on Colorado background checks?

-Note that for some jobs, employers may request drug screenings and/or driving records.1
+Note that for some jobs, employers may request drug screenings and/or driving records.

 2. How far do background checks go back?

-Criminal history records on Colorado background checks include only the last seven years, but there are two exceptions where employers can look back further:
+Criminal history records on Colorado background checks include only the last seven years.
+(Note that any bankruptcies from the last 10 years can show up.)
+2

-In general, Colorado criminal records that have been sealed or expunged should not appear on future background checks.
-However, there may be exceptions where you are required to disclose your sealed criminal history – such as to a professional licensing board.
+However, there may be exceptions where you must disclose your sealed criminal history – such as to a professional licensing board.

-An employment law attorney can help you determine if and when you need to reveal your sealed records.3
+An employment law attorney can help you determine if and when you must reveal your sealed records.3

 4. Does Colorado have a “ban the box” law?

 Yes.
-Under Colorado’s Ban the Box law, private employers may not ask you about your criminal history on the initial employment screening.
-This way, you are competing on a more level playing field notwithstanding your criminal history.
+Under Colorado’s Ban the Box law, private employers may not ask about your criminal history during the initial employment screening.
+This way, you compete on a more level playing field, notwithstanding your criminal history.

 If an employer does ask about criminal history on the initial application, you can file a complaint with Colorado’s Division of Labor Standards and Statistics.
 The Colorado Department of Labor And Employment will then investigate.4